diglet48/FOC-Stim/docs/focstim-v4-flashing.md

 The FOC-Stim V4 contains 2 chips that need software to work, an ESP32 and STM32.

-Each chip has a boot button, hold the button and flip the power switch to put the chip in firmware update mode.
-This should only be required when programming for the boards for the first time.
+Only the switch is required to be soldered before flashing.

 # The easy way

+The first time flashing the board, you will need to hold the boot button next to the respective chip while flipping the power switch.
+This puts the chip in firmware update mode.

 ESP32: Use the webflasher at https://github.com/diglet48/FOC-Stim-esp32-Webflasher

 STM32: Start Restim, use tools -> firmware updater.
 Download firmware binary here: https://github.com/diglet48/FOC-Stim/releases